-- Rights and Protests: Civil Rights movement in the US and Apartheid South Africa. - Causes and effects of 20th Century wars. - Authoritarian states: Mao, Castro, Franco. - Regional option (HL only): Aspects of the history of Africa and the Middle East - Historical investigation: A historical investigation of a chosen topic.
+- The move to Global War. - Causes and effects of 20th Century the Cold War. - Authoritarian states: Hitler, Mussolini, Castro. - Regional option (HL only): History of Europe. - Historical investigation: A historical investigation of a chosen topic.
 This will provide students with an opportunity to utilize skills in researching, presenting information, handling evidence, fieldwork and identifying interpretations.